nnachefski/php-example-ose3/README.md

         name: php:latest
         namespace: openshift
 ```

+Once you do this you can start the build.

 ### Scaling

 If you want to scale this app you need to perform these steps [explained here](https://github.com/openshift/training/blob/master/beta-4-setup.md#implications-of-quota-enforcement-on-scaling) because of a bug.